House Votes 217-190 to Roll Back DOE Appliance Efficiency Standards

 It does remove the DOE's statutory obligation to review appliance efficiency standards on a regular cycle and update them when technologically feasible and economically justified.
 Under current law (the Energy Policy and Conservation Act), the DOE must periodically evaluate whether standards for furnaces, air conditioners, water heaters, refrigerators, dishwashers, and other covered products should be tightened.
 This bill ends that requirement.

 It does not repeal any existing standard.
 Current SEER2 minimums for air conditioners, AFUE requirements for furnaces, EnergyGuide labeling, and all other active standards remain in effect.
-The DOE's already-finalized 2027 standards (SEER2 15 for California AC, AFUE 92% for furnaces, heat pump water heaters above 50 gallons) are not affected by this bill.
+Standards already finalized for the 2027-2028 window — including tighter SEER2 minimums for cooling equipment, a condensing-furnace AFUE floor, and updated water-heater requirements (see our DOE 2027 efficiency standards coverage for the specifics) — are not affected by this bill.

 It does not prevent the DOE from voluntarily updating standards in the future.
 It removes the obligation, not the authority.
 A future administration could still propose and finalize new standards through the regular rulemaking process.

-• Existing appliance standards saved U.S. households an average of $6,000 over the past decade in reduced energy costs
+- Existing appliance standards saved U.S. households an average of $6,000 over the past decade in reduced utility bills — savings the report puts at more than three times the increase in product purchase prices

 Supporters of the bill argue that efficiency standards increase appliance costs, limit consumer choice, and impose federal mandates on manufacturers.
 Opponents cite the DOE's own cost-benefit analyses showing positive net savings.